betaglot/plantabeta/docs/reference/Move/MoveTeori/MoveElements/BodyMove/Overview.md

 <h2>PageTags</h2>

-- "Move.BodyMoto.BodyDrop.BodyDropInto"
+- "Move.BodyMove.BodyDrop.BodyDropInto"
-- "Move.BodyMoto.BodyLock"
+- "Move.BodyMove.BodyLock"
-- "Move.BodyMoto.BodyPosture"
+- "Move.BodyMove.BodyPosture"
-- "Move.BodyMoto.Landing"
+- "Move.BodyMove.Landing"
-- "Move.BodyMoto.Landing.MotoError.LegProp"
+- "Move.BodyMove.Landing.MotoError.LegProp"
-- "Move.BodyMoto.Mantle"
+- "Move.BodyMove.Mantle"
-- "Move.BodyMoto.Overview"
+- "Move.BodyMove.Overview"
-- "Move.BodyMoto.Stemming"
+- "Move.BodyMove.Stemming"
-- "Move.BodyMoto.Straddle"
+- "Move.BodyMove.Straddle"
 - Body move overview every single move is a body move so body move is the superset of everything because a planter is a body so there's body moves and then there's each limb has their own particular variation for about for a body move body moves

 - a good image for the body move would be I think it'd be a good idea to have a picture of the body that planters don't normally see so like a top few would be good body moves the biggest